Plas Newydd (Anglesey): History

-From its earliest known resident in 1470, Plas Newydd passed by inheritance and marriage through 500 years of a family's increasing concentration of wealth, titles and estates, until the 7th Marquess of Anglesey presented it to the National Trust, so that the house and grounds could be opened to the public.
+From its earliest known residence in 1470, Plas Newydd passed by inheritance and marriage through more than 400 years of a family's increasing concentration of wealth, titles and estates until the ascendency of the 5th Marquess of Anglesey, whose profligate spending almost bankrupted the estate.
+The 7th Marquess of Anglesey presented it to the National Trust in 1976 so that the house and grounds could be opened to the public.

 Origins

-The house site was first occupied in the 13th century, and was known as Llwyn-y-Moel.
+The house site was first occupied in the 13th century and was known as Llwyn-y-Moel.
 By 1470 it belonged to the Griffith family, who also owned Penrhyn Castle near Bangor.
-Gwilym ap Griffith had acquired substantial Anglesey holding from his marriage to Morfydd, daughter of Goronwy ap Tudur of Penmynydd.
+Before the 15th century residence was built, the proprietor of the land also owned several more tenements in the surrounding area on Anglesey.
+It was first recorded as being owned by Meredydd Ddu in the 1300s.
+After being passed from father to son until the 1470s, the family of Gwilym ap Griffith acquired substantial Anglesey holdings from his marriage to Morfydd, daughter of Goronwy ap Tudur of Penmynydd, including Llwyn-y-Moel.
 Robert Griffith built the earliest parts of the current house in the early 16th century, creating a hall-house.